 SIMPACK is a commercial non-linear MBS solver that can be applied to simulate dynamic systems consisting of rigid and flexible bodies.
 Flexible turbine components like tower and blades are modeled with linear or nonlinear beam theory.
 The kinematics between the components are defined by joint elements and internal forces can be considered.
-There are two ways to apply external forces such as aerodynamic forces, either by built-in interfaces or by programmable user routines.
-Controllers can also be integrated.
-SIMPACK has been recently applied by industry and research groups for the simulation of wind turbines, examples can be found in (Luhmann et al., 2017; Jassmann et al., 2014).
+There are two ways to can also be integrated.
+SIMPACK is recently applied by industry and research groups for the simulation of wind turbines, examples can be found in (Luhmann et al., 2017; Jassmann et al., 2014).